turingschool/gear-up/journey-mapping.markdown

 ## Introduction
 What is a journey map?
 Review these two examples, both of which document users' experience with tech services ([Broadband Provider Journey](https://www.smashingmagazine.com/wp-content/uploads/2014/12/1-broadband-provider-journey-large-opt.jpg), [Healthrageous Player Journey](http://uxmastery.com/wp-content/uploads/2014/09/hr_journey-high-res.jpg)).

-We will then watch this [video](https://www.youtube.com/watch?v=wMMGhH_cR-8) from the the United States Digital Service (USDS) that demonstrates a part of the user interview process.
+We will then watch this [video](https://www.youtube.com/watch?v=wMMGhH_cR-8) from the United States Digital Service (USDS) that demonstrates a part of the user interview process.
 The full story of the USDS's redesign of the Veteran's Affairs (VA) health care web experience is outlined here, [Introducing a New Digital Application for Health Care at VA](https://medium.com/the-u-s-digital-service/introducing-a-new-digital-application-for-healthcare-at-va-610d8bac4c78#.n5ee0di4d).

 ## Pair Up and Pick Topics (5 min)